xuru/vixDiskLib/README.md

   [vixDiskLib](http://xuru.github.com/vixDiskLib) is a Python wrapper to access the [VMware Virtual Disk Development Kit API](http://communities.vmware.com/community/developer/forums/vddk).

+## Requirements
+  Currently I'm using pkg-config in order to determine the location of libraries on the system.
+This is available on linux and can be apt-get installed (or yum).

+  For Ubuntu users:
+  * apt-get install pkg-config
+  * apt-get install python-dev
+  * apt-get install python-numpy
+  * apt-get install python-numpy-dev

 ## Installation
   This will be uploaded to the Python Package Index when it becomes more stable, but for now you can download the code from github, then run:
   $ sudo python ./setup.py install